Vincenzo Peruggia: Investigation and recovery

-Having interrogated all of the Louvre's permanent staff, the National Gendarmerie began to interview extraneous workers including bricklayers, decorators, and staff hired for short periods or for specific jobs in September 1911.
-During this period, officers visited Peruggia's apartment and questioned him twice about his possible involvement; he was not considered a primary suspect.
+Having interrogated all of the Louvre's permanent staff, the National Gendarmerie began to interview extraneous workers, including bricklayers, decorators, and staff hired for short periods or for specific jobs in September 1911.
+During this period, officers visited Peruggia's apartment and questioned him twice about his possible involvement.
+However, he was not considered a primary suspect.
 It was only after Peruggia had failed to come to the police station twice that the police went to his apartment, where the painting was hidden.
-The detective failed to see it and believed Peruggia's explanations; the detective finished writing his report by leaning on the table under which the painting had been hidden in a cavity.
-Despite the examining judge's order to follow the curators who had pointed to glazers as prime suspects, the police did not follow that lead.
+The detective failed to see it and believed Peruggia's explanations.
+Indeed, the detective finished writing his report by leaning on the table under which the painting had been hidden in a cavity.
+Despite the examining judge's order to follow the curators who had pointed to glaziers as prime suspects, the police did not follow that lead.

 Peruggia had left a thumbprint on the glass securing the painting, and his fingerprints and photo were in police files as he had been arrested before.
 The police also knew that he had helped make the protective glass for the painting and that he was not working at the time of the robbery.
 All the museum employees had their fingerprints taken but not Peruggia, and the police forgot to add his name to the list of fingerprints to check against police records.
 Days after the theft, speculations began and a newspaper wrote an article imagining interviewing Mona Lisa, while others speculated that the theft was a "crime of passion", joked that Arsène Lupin was involved, and movies and songs poked fun at the turn of events.
 Knowing that a story could sell millions of copies, newspapers offered financial rewards for information, and for over two years, hundreds of false leads were sent to the police and the press.
 A witness described being "in the company of numerous other curious visitors, to stare at the empty space on the wall of the Louvre where the famous lady had hung."